A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

 \item When $m\equiv 1\pmod 4$ and $n\equiv 3\pmod 4$, we obtain the model complex $C_4$, consisting of a negative staircase with $n(K)= \frac{m+n}{4}$, as in Figure~\ref{fig:C4}. \end{itemize} \end{lemma} \begin{proof} The argument that we can split off pairs of square complexes until we are left with a staircase complex and at most one square complex on the main diagonal proceeds as in \cite[Proposition 8.1]{HM:involutive}, using Lemma \ref{lemma:simplify}.
 It remains to analyze the staircases involved and determine whether we have a square complex remaining on the main diagonal.

-We first note that in all cases by Lemma~\ref{lemma:split1} we have a negative staircase which begins with a vertical step of length one followed by a horizontal step of length two, subsequent to which all steps in the top half of the complex have length one.
+We first note that in all cases by Lemma~\ref{lemma:split1} we have a negative staircase summand which begins at the top of the staircase with a vertical step of length one followed by a horizontal step of length two, subsequent to which all steps in the top half of the complex have length one.
 Let $v$ be the total number of steps in the top half of the complex and $u=v-2$ be the number of steps in the top half of the complex after the first two.
-Then since the total lengths of the steps in the complex sum to $g=\frac{m+n}{2}$ by projecting the elements of the staircase to their $U$-translates in the filtration level $\{i=0\}$ of $\CFKi(K)$, we have that
+Then since the total lengths of the steps in the complex sum to $g=\frac{m+n}{2}$ by projecting the elements of the staircase to their $U$-translates in the $\mathbb F$-subcomplex $C\{i=0\}$ of our representative for $\CFKi(K)$, we have that